Charles K. Hamilton

-Charles Keeney Hamilton (May 30, 1885 - January 22, 1914) was an American pioneer aviator nicknamed the "crazy man of the air".
-He was, in the words of the U.S. Centennial of Flight Commission, "known for his dangerous dives, spectacular crashes, extensive reconstructive surgeries, and ever present cigarette" and was "frequently drunk".
+Charles Keeney Hamilton (May 30, 1885 - January 22, 1914) was an American aviator nicknamed the "crazy man of the air".
+He was, in the words of the Centennial of Flight Commission, "known for his dangerous dives, spectacular crashes, extensive reconstructive surgeries, and ever present cigarette" and was "frequently drunk".
 He survived more than 60 crashes.

 Biography

-Hamilton was born in New Britain, Connecticut, to Joseph Delliber Hamilton and Nellie Keeney Hamilton.
+Hamilton was born on May 30, 1885, in New Britain, Connecticut, to Joseph and Nellie Hamilton.
 His parents split up by the time he was six.

-Hamilton – who described himself as an "aeronaut" – was a hot air balloonist and parachute jumper at fairs and circuses at the age of 18.
+Hamilton – who described himself as an "aeronaut" – was a hot air balloonist and parachute jumper at fairs and circuses at age 18.
 Three years later, he became friends with aeronautical engineer and aviator A. Roy Knabenshue and began piloting dirigibles.
-On the day Louis Bleriot flew the English Channel, July 25, 1909, Hamilton was sailing his own airship across the Bay of Osaka in Japan.
+On the day Louis Blériot flew the English Channel, July 25, 1909, Hamilton was sailing his own airship across the Bay of Osaka in Japan.

-In late 1909, he started taking flying lessons from Glenn Curtiss.
+In late 1909, Hamilton started taking flying lessons from Glenn Curtiss.
 He joined Curtiss's exhibition team and quickly acquired fame and a nationwide reputation as a daredevil flyer.
-In December, he flew at St. Joseph and outside St. Louis, Missouri, and in Overland Park, Kansas, before participating in the 1910 Los Angeles International Air Meet at Dominguez Field, the first major airshow in the United States, which ran from January 10–20, 1910.
-He then embarked on an 11-city, two-month exhibition tour across the American Southwest, starting at Phoenix, Arizona, and ending in San Diego, California.
+In December, he flew at St. Joseph and outside St. Louis, and in Overland Park, Kansas, before participating in the 1910 Los Angeles International Air Meet at Dominguez Field, the first major airshow in the United States, which ran from January 10–20, 1910.
+He then embarked on an 11-city, two-month exhibition tour across the American Southwest, starting at Phoenix, Arizona, and ending in San Diego.
 On February 19, Hamilton became the first to fly an airplane in Tucson, Arizona.
 In San Diego, he became just the third American flier to remain aloft for at least an hour, crossing the ocean to Mexico and back.